• Menu

 • Heat the oil in a saucepan.
 Add the onion, celery, and carrot, and cook gently for about 15 minutes until soft.
 Add the garlic and cook for another minute.

-• Add the lentils, stock, tomatoes, and bay leaf.
+• Add the lentils, stock, tomatoes, parmesan rind, and bay leaf.
 Bring to the boil, reduce the heat, then half-cover the pan with a lid and simmer for 25€“30 minutes until the lentils and vegetables are very soft.
 Add more water if needed to ensure the lentils are covered.

 • Spread the ragu onto dehydrator trays lined with nonstick sheets or parchment paper.
 Dehydrate at 63C/145F for 8-10 hours until totally dry.
 Vac pac or store in baggies until ready to use.